mjt91/mjt91.github.io/_posts/2026-01-15-year-in-a-review.md

 ### 1. Anthony Bourdain — Pure French Vibes

-I have no idea why, but this image of Anthony Bourdain sitting at a Paris cafe, sunglasses on, baguette and cigarettes on the table, just hits.
-It captures a mood I aspire to.
-The effortless cool, the indulgence, the *je ne sais quoi*.
-Every time I see it, I want to book a flight to Paris and do absolutely nothing for three days.
+This image went viral in 2025 as the face of European work ethic memes.
+The best one: Trump attacks the Middle East, European leaders respond with "we'll sit together after the weekend."
+Another classic: "when you try to reach an average European at 2pm on a Friday."
+The effortless indifference, the café culture, the *je ne sais quoi* of not giving a shit — that's the energy.

 ![bourdain-meme](/assets/images/meme-bourdain-2025.jpg)